About Zachor

 The ZACHOR Holocaust Remembrance Foundation, founded in 2009, is dedicated to ensuring the remembrance of the Holocaust.

-This ZACHOR pin serves as a conversation piece intriguing the interest of many.
+This ZACHOR pin serves as a conversation piece, intriguing the interest of many.
 Each time, he would explain the meaning of the pin and hand them one so they, too, could remember and share his story.
 But it was one moment, a conversation, that he had with a young woman that led Ben to another direction.
 This woman was so touched and honored to have such a token with so much meaning.
-She vowed to always remember, share his story and cherish this piece of jewelry and passing it on to her children so they too can carry on his message.
+She vowed to always remember, share his story, cherish this piece of jewelry, and pass it on to her children so they too can carry on his message.
 This powerful statement etched in Ben’s heart spoke volumes and sparked the need to manufacture and distribute pins to all.
 It was at that moment that the ZACHOR Holocaust Remembrance Foundation was born.

 Within months, he handed out more than 1,000 pins.
-Everyone who listened to Ben speak at schools and other places were wearing them.
+Everyone who listened to Ben Lesser speak at schools and other places was wearing them.

-To date, The Foundation has distributed over 1 million ZACHOR pins worldwide with a goal to reach six million.
-It is Ben’s hope that ZACHOR will be internationally recognized as a symbol of Holocaust remembrance.
+To date, The Foundation has distributed nearly 2 million ZACHOR pins worldwide with a goal to reach six million.
+Ben hopes that ZACHOR will be internationally recognized as a symbol of Holocaust remembrance.

-Today, The Foundation not only helps keep the memory of the Holocaust alive, but works tirelessly to ensure its mission:
+Today, The Foundation not only helps keep the memory of the Holocaust alive but also works tirelessly to ensure its mission:

 2. Making the past relevant to today with Ben Lesser serving as the voice for those who did not survive the Holocaust.

-3. Providing a “Generations Now” forum uniting survivors and generational survivors in preserving the legacies and lessons learned from the Holocaust in order to never repeat.
+3. Providing a “Generations Now” forum uniting survivors and generational survivors in preserving the legacies and lessons learned from the Holocaust to never repeat.

 5. Raising awareness is one of the most essential aspects of our anti-bullying campaign.
-Our mission is to inspire future generations to take part of the innovative and interactive I-SHOUT-OUT campaign.
+Our mission is to inspire future generations to take part in the innovative and interactive I-SHOUT-OUT campaign.

 6. Manufacture and distribute the mighty ZACHOR lapel pin to ensure the world always remembers.